-- The Fugitive: The Marshall's group figures out where Kimble is when they hear a PA announcement from an L train in a traced phone call.
+- The Fugitive: The US Marshals figures out where Kimble is when they hear a PA announcement from an 'L' train in a traced phone call.
 A later fight scene also takes place on a train (that stops at the non-existent Balbo station.)

-- Wilco's song "Far, Far Away" (off Being There) has the lyrics "I long to hold you in my arms and sway/Kiss and ride on the CTA," the CTA being the 'L' (or a CTA bus, but probably the 'L').
+- Wilco's song "Far, Far Away" (off Being There) has the lyrics "I long to hold you in my arms and sway/Kiss and ride on the CTA," the CTA being the 'L' (or a CTA bus, but probably the 'L'—"Kiss and ride" signsnote generally only appear at 'L' stations).
 Wilco is of course from Chicago; the song is about missing a significant other in a far away city (so it's probably about lead singer Jeff Tweedy on the road wanting to go home to Chicago and his wife).

-- Hitman Absolution has Agent 47 escape from a police lockdown after a successful kill via the 'L' and a bunch of grumbling passengers.
+- Hitman: Absolution has Agent 47 escape from a police lockdown after a successful kill via the 'L' amid a crowd of grumbling passengers.

 - The Chicago 'L' is one of the transit maps available in Mini Metro, added to the game in an update at the end of 2020.